 With more than 30 years of teaching experience as a USPTA Certified Elite Pro, Chuck sets the standard for professionals through his commitment to the tennis-teaching profession and has 215 hours of continuing education credits through the USPTA.
 His coaching philosophy incorporates all the sport sciences including; sports medicine, biomechanics, motor learning, sports psychology, nutrition, and sports physiology.
 Chuck spends his summers in Harbor Springs Michigan where he is the Director of Racquets at Birchwood Farms CC.
 Chuck is with us at the J from November to April.
 Previously to that, he was the head pro at La Paloma Country Club and Ventana Country Club and was an assistant coach for the University of Arizona Men's Tennis Team.
 He received his BSBA from the University of Arizona in 1987.
 "The same things that mess us up in life are the same things that mess us up on the court.
 Fear, Self Doubt, and Hesitation.
 Committing to your shots and your game plan is a formula for more fun and success on the court."

-Giuli Rodriguez discovered tennis at the age of 13, and played on the varsity team at Salpointe High School for 3 years.
-While in high school, she also played at the Nike Tennis Camp at Stanford University.
-While recoperating from a knee injury, Giuli expanded her skillset to include coaching tennis, and has coached 10 and under kids for 2 years at the Reffkin Tennis Center.
-In June of 2022, Giulianna completed her USTA coaching training and is available for private lessons in Spanish or English for beginner kids.
+Coach Giuli discovered tennis at the age of 13, and played on the varsity team at Salpointe High School for 3 years.
+During her high school years, she also played at the Nike Tennis Camp at Stanford University.
+While recuperating from a knee injury, Coach Giuli expanded her skillset to include coaching tennis and enjoys training youth players and adults alike.
+In addition to coaching our youth development clinics, Coach Giuli is available for private lessons in Spanish or English.